luaguides

 luarocks install lstate

 Networking protocols.
 TCP has states like “listen”, “syn_sent”, “established”, “closing”.
-A Lua state machine can model this cleanly for protocol implementations.
+A Lua state machine can model this cleanly for protocol implementations, ensuring that messages are only processed when the connection is in the right state and that unexpected packets trigger appropriate error handling rather than undefined behavior.

 Gotchas